unifiedjs/unified-engine/doc/options.md

 ## `options.settings`

-Configuration for the parser and the compiler of the processor.
+Configuration for the parser and compiler of the processor.

 *   Type: `Object`, optional

 ###### Example

 The following example processes `readme.md` and configures the parser and compiler with `position: false`.

 ```js
 var engine = require('unified-engine');